-Our ability to continue to grow our customer base and revenues depends on several factors, including the competition we face and general economic conditions.
-Continuing weak economic conditions for customers, and significant video price competition from DBS providers, have contributed to lower demand for our video, HSD and phone services, which has led to a reduction in basic subscribers and slower growth rates of digital, HSD and phone customers.
-A continuation or broadening of such effects may adversely impact our results of operations, cash flows and financial position.
+Our ability to continue to grow our revenues depends on several factors, including the competition we face and general economic conditions.
+Continuing poor economic conditions, particularly high unemployment levels and weakness in the housing sector, have contributed to lower connect activity for all of our services.
+While we expect improvement as the economy recovers, a continuation or broadening of such effects may adversely impact our results of operations, cash flows and financial position.